GiGurra/cmder/README.md

 retries, timeouts, and output collection.
 It provides a flexible way to run commands, handle their input/output, and manage their execution lifecycle.

-## Features

-- **Command Execution**: Run external commands with specified arguments.
-- **Timeouts**: Set timeouts for individual attempts and total execution time.
-- **Retries**: Retry commands on failure with customizable retry policies.
-- **Output Handling**: Capture and manage standard output and error streams.
-- **Verbose Logging**: Enable detailed logging for debugging purposes.
-- **Working Directory**: Specify the working directory for the command execution.
-- **Input Forwarding**: Forward standard input to the command.

 ## Installation

 To install the package, use: